demiotic/reminiscence/README.md

 - **Max entries** is a soft limit (allows ~5% overflow during concurrent writes)

 This design prioritizes performance for typical ML/AI workflows over strict consistency guarantees needed for high-throughput web services.

+## Development & Architecture

+For contributors and those interested in the project's architecture:

+- **[CLAUDE.md](CLAUDE.md)** - Development guide with commands, patterns, and testing
+- **[ARCHITECTURE.md](ARCHITECTURE.md)** - System architecture and future roadmap
+  - Current Python-based design (v0.6.0)
+  - Planned Rust CLI (v0.7.0+) for standalone binary distribution
+  - Optional Rust server (v1.0+) for high-throughput production deployments

+The architecture document explains the evolution path from Python-first development to a production-ready infrastructure tool following patterns from Redis, PostgreSQL, and modern cloud-native projects.

 ## License